Managing Firmware Upgrades

 Viewing Firmware Change Log Notes

 Change log notes are maintained on a per-firmware version basis and include information about new features, bug fixes, and known issues that are associated with a particular firmware version.
-Follow the steps below to view the firmware change log notes.
+To view them:

 - Navigate to Organization > Monitor > Firmware upgrades.